-The ICT category allows international firms to transfer competent employees to Canada on a temporary basis to improve management efficiency, expand Canadian exports, and boost competitiveness in foreign markets.
+The intra transfer is a category that allows international firms to transfer competent employees to Canada on a temporary basis to improve management efficiency, expand Canadian exports, and boost competitiveness in foreign markets.

 In order to be qualified for transfer under the ICT category, foreign nationals must have previously worked in Canada under this category and have been assigned to a branch of the same company in a foreign country for at least 12 months.